Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 Being the inveterate optimist that I am, I believe that humankind will solve this problem.
 I also believe that we'll solve it in a way we can't imagine just yet.
 (It'll somehow involve synchronization of incentives, I can tell as much.)
 I see the great value in Large Language Models and hope that we'll be able to harness it at acceptable risks.

-This article serves as **a call to focus our work primarily at aligning ourselves** in matters of upmost importance.
+This article serves as **a call to focus our work primarily on aligning ourselves** in matters of utmost importance.
 It's the necessary step we need to take before all else.

 ## Conclusion

 AIs are developed at neck-breaking speeds and achieve impressive levels of intelligence already today.
-The problem is: Nobody *really* knows how they work---and humankind has no experience dealing with globally deployed technologies that nobody really understands.
+The problem is: Nobody *really* knows how they work—and humankind has no experience dealing with globally deployed technologies that nobody really understands.

 This article takes a stab at the proposed solution of AI Alignment.
 It shows the impracticability or even impossibility of the solution, at least as long as the human side of things is as misaligned as it currently is.
 Let's try to fix that first by taking a long, hard look at how our incentives are currently structured.